Polymer architecture: Cross linked polymer

 An effect related to branching is chemical crosslinking - the formation of covalent bonds between chains.
 Crosslinking tends to increase Tg and increase strength and toughness.
 Among other applications, this process is used to strengthen rubbers in a process known as vulcanization, which is based on crosslinking by sulfur.
 Car tires, for example, are highly crosslinked in order to reduce the leaking of air out of the tire and to toughen their durability.
 Eraser rubber, on the other hand, is not crosslinked to allow flaking of the rubber and prevent damage to the paper.
 Polymerization of pure sulfur at higher temperatures also explains why sulfur becomes more viscous with elevated temperatures in its molten state.

 A polymer molecule with a high degree of crosslinking is referred to as a polymer network.
 A sufficiently high crosslink to chain ratio may lead to the formation of a so-called infinite network or gel, in which each chain is connected to at least one other.

 Complex architectures

 With the continual development of Living polymerization, the synthesis of polymers with specific architectures becomes more and more facile.
-Architectures such as star polymers, comb polymers, brush polymers, dendronized polymers, dendrimers and Ring polymers are possible.
+Architectures such as star polymers, comb polymers, brush polymers, dendronized polymers, dendrimers, Ring polymers and star-on-star polymers are possible.
 Complex architecture polymers can be synthesized either with the use of specially tailored starting compounds or by first synthesising linear chains which undergo further reactions to become connected together.
 Knotted polymers consist of multiple intramolecular cyclization units within a single polymer chain.
 Linear polymers may also fold into topological circuits, formally classified by their contact topology.